Cross lease services

 - Council application submitted

-- Council consent approved and sent to the client
+- Council consent approved and sent to client and legal provider

-- Pre calculations in the office
+- Pre calculations in office

-- Survus goes onsite to place pegs
+- Surveyor goes onsite to peg new boundaries

-- Create legal survey plan (CSD - Cadastral Survey Dataset)
+- Creation of legal survey plan

 - Plan proceeds through internal QA process

-- Requests 223 Certificate once all required easements are confirmed.
+- Requests 223 Certificate once all required easements are confirmed

 - Lodge plan with LINZ (Land Information New Zealand)

-- Request 224 Certificate
+- Request and obtain 224 Certificate from council

-- Survus work is now completed
+- Survus work is now complete

-- New titles issued, congratulations!
+- New titles issued

 Find it here or contact us directly.